-North Korea suspends talks with South, warns on Trump-Kim summit
+North Korea casts doubt on Trump summit, suspends talks with South

 A South Korean presidential adviser warned on Tuesday that an incremental North Korean approach to denuclearization at the June 12 summit would not be acceptable to Trump or the South Korean public.

-North Korea has said it will dismantle its nuclear bomb test site some time between May 23 and May 25 in order to uphold its pledge to cease tests, its state media reported on Saturday, a month ahead of a planned North Korea-U.S. summit in Singapore.
+North Korea said on Saturday it would dismantle its nuclear bomb test site some time between May 23 and May 25 to uphold its pledge to cease tests.

-North Korea has invited international media to witness the destruction of the site, but not technical inspectors, leaving disarmament experts and nuclear scientists wondering how effective the plan is – and whether it will be safe.

-Reporting by Josh Smith; Additional reporting by David Brunnstrom, Tim Ahmann, Matt Spetalnick and Lesley Wroughton in Washington; Writng by David Brunnstrom; Editing by Steve Orlofsky and Alistair Bell
+Reporting by Josh Smith in Seoul; Additional reporting by David Brunnstrom, Phillip Stewart, Tim Ahmann, Matt Spetalnick and Lesley Wroughton in Washington; Writing by David Brunnstrom; Editing by Steve Orlofsky and Alistair Bell